Embracing the future – plenty we can do! Insights from new Future Risks report

 It’s hard to make sense of the future outlook: there are so many issues, risks and trends which could worry us, at every scale from local to global.
 And we have to discern real news from fake news, objective facts from mountains of self-interested spin.
 So I’m pleased to announce the publication of a research report which I commissioned to provide some clarity.

 The report is intended to help community leaders and groups, activists and policymakers.
-Although many of these risks need a response form UK Government, we highlight adaptation and mitigation steps which local communities can take, recognising that national action on the scale needed is unlikely.
-The whole report is a readable 41 pages, and it includes many web links for further information.
+Although many of these risks need a response from UK Government, we highlight adaptation and mitigation steps which local communities can take, recognising that national action on the scale needed is unlikely.
+The whole report is a readable 45 pages: the revised version is just issued, and gives links to a range of organisations and resources who can help local communities, businesses and NGOs explore practical adaptation measures.
 You can download it here.

 The eight risks featured in the report are: